Current application cycle: Check COM website for current cycle deadline

 How is the HSRT different from the TEAS or HESI?

-The TEAS and HESI test academic content knowledge — science, math, reading, and English.
-The HSRT tests only critical thinking and reasoning ability across five domains: analysis, inference, evaluation, inductive reasoning, and deductive reasoning.
+The TEAS and HESI test academic content knowledge, science, math, reading, and English.
+The HSRT tests only critical thinking and reasoning ability across five domains: analysis, inference, evaluation, inductive reasoning, deductive reasoning, and numeracy.
 No science or medical knowledge is required.
-College of the Mainland uses the HSRT because reasoning ability — not background knowledge — predicts success in Dental Hygiene AAS programs.
+College of the Mainland — Dental Hygiene uses the HSRT because reasoning ability, not background knowledge, predicts success in Dental Hygiene AAS programs.

-How long does it take to prepare for the HSRT for College of the Mainland?
+How long does it take to prepare for the HSRT for College of the Mainland — Dental Hygiene?

-When is the application deadline for College of the Mainland's nursing program?
+When is the application deadline for College of the Mainland — Dental Hygiene's nursing program?

 The Current application cycle is Check COM website for current cycle deadline.
 Only completed applications submitted by the deadline are considered.
 Plan to complete your HSRT at least 2–3 weeks before the deadline.